 Method Wisconsin Medicaid - Contact Information

-CALL 800-362-3002
+CALL 1-800-362-3002

-Available 8 a.m. to 6 p.m., Monday through Friday.
+Available Monday-Friday from 8 a.m. to 6 p.m.

 TTY 711

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 WRITE Department of Health Services

 1 West Wilson St.

 Madison, WI 53703

-WEBSITE https://www.dhs.wisconsin.gov/medicaid
+WEBSITE dhs.wisconsin.gov/medicaid